jjkjiang/domserver-ami/Readme.md

 the necessary dependencies into an Ubuntu 14.04 image and configures apache2 in a way that we expect.

-TODO: Link to the parent repository that uses this AMI(Currently unpublished)
+Please refer to the parent project for more details: https://github.com/ubergeek42/domjudge-aws

 ## Dependencies
 This script depends on boto3 to be present on your workstation.